Signed Into Law

 Which agencies enforce HB766?

-HB766 is enforced by Texas Secretary of State (Form prescription) and County Party Chairs (Application acceptance and verification).
+HB766 is enforced by County Party Chairs (Application acceptance and verification) and Texas Secretary of State (Form prescription).

 Q

-The compliance urgency for HB766 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB766 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q